-- 1. 'Fraud', including 'plagiarism', means actions or omissions by a student which make it impossible in whole or in part to properly evaluate his or her knowledge, understanding and skills. - 2.
+- 1. 'Fraud', including 'plagiarism', means actions or omissions by a student which make it impossible in whole or in part to properly evaluate their knowledge, understanding and skills. - 2.
 'Plagiarism' means the presentation of ideas or words from one's own or someone else's sources without proper acknowledgment of the sources. - 3.
 If the board of examiners determines that a student has engaged in fraud with respect to an exam or exam component, the board of examiners can take appropriate measures. - 4.
 In serious cases of fraud, the board of examiners can propose to UM's Executive Board that the student(s) concerned be permanently deregistered from the programme. - 5.
-In the uniform fraud regulations of the FHML/UM is specified which sanctions the board of examiners can apply.
+The General FHML/UM-Regulations for Fraud and Irregularities specifies which sanctions the board of examiners can apply.